 Trading Rules

 Purdia Capital: news trading allowed, no overnight holds, no automation.
-Take Profit Trader: news trading allowed, no overnight holds, no automation.
+Take Profit Trader: news trading restricted, no overnight holds, no automation.
 These rules matter depending on your trading style.
 Check out our trading styles guide to see which firm fits best.

 Speed to Funded